-7. Income Tax Status
+6. Income Tax Status

-The IRS has determined and informed the Company by a letter dated May 24, 2012, that the Plan and related trust are designed in accordance with the applicable sections of the Internal Revenue Code ("IRC") and, therefore, the related trust is exempt from taxation.
-Once qualified, the Plan is required to operate in conformity with the IRC to maintain its qualification.
-The Plan Administrator believes that the Plan is currently designed and is currently being operated in compliance with the applicable requirements of the IRC and therefore believes that the Plan is qualified and the related trust is tax-exempt.
+The Puerto Rico Department of the Treasury has determined and informed the Company by letter dated February 24, 2014 and effective January 1, 2011, that the Plan and related trust is designed in accordance with the applicable sections of the Internal Revenue Code for a New Puerto Rico ("IRC").
+Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
+The Plan Administrator believes that the Plan is designed and currently being operated in compliance with the applicable requirements of the IRC and therefore believes that the Plan is qualified and the related trust is tax-exempt.

-8. Reconciliation of Financial Statements to Form 5500
+7. Reconciliation of Financial Statements to Form 5500